How to apply the basic components of music to writing songs

 You can harmonize your melodies either by using the most basic theoretical aspects of harmony, or just your ear – and match the chords with the notes.

-Then, as soon as you learn a new concept related to harmony in music theory (for instance chord substitutions, or borrowed chords) apply it by writing a song with it – or improve on a song you’ve already written.
+Then, as soon as you learn a new concept related to harmony in music theory (for instance chord substitutions, or borrowed chords) apply it by writing a song with it – or improve on this element in a song you’ve already written.

 Keep in mind that for a song to be great it doesn’t have to be complex.